elijahparker000/JeopardyPi/README.md

 # JeopardyPi
 Fully functional Jeopardy game for Raspberry Pi
 This is currently a work in progress, but I have made a lot of progress, and I'm fairly sure I'll eventually have it working as desired.

-The UIs are designed for these two screens: https://www.amazon.com/gp/product/B0B9M5SCG4/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1 https://www.amazon.com/gp/product/B091FYFNV8/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1
+A Raspi 3B+ is running the code, and the UIs are designed to fit well on these two screens: https://www.amazon.com/gp/product/B0B9M5SCG4/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1 https://www.amazon.com/gp/product/B091FYFNV8/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1